Parallel tree algorithms for AMR and non-standard data access: Introduction

 \paragraph{Sparse construction}

-The first algorithm, presented in \secref{build}, serves to derive a worker mesh with an only weakly related refinement pattern.
-This can be useful in materials simulations to create an independent forest adapted to one subsystem (say a fracture zone).
-Another use is to postprocess geology data in a certain subdomain or for a certain soil type.
-Last but not least, we may create a worker forest for just the visible elements to support in-situ visualization.
-These worker forests can be partitionend independently from the source forest to run the sub-tasks concurrently while preserving overall load-balance. --- Our approach avoids repeated cycles of refinement and coarsening.
-The use of a source forest is one difference to the bottom-up construction of an octree described in \cite{SundarSampathBiros08}.
-We require no sorting, and we let each process work on its own partition without communication.
+The first algorithm, presented in \secref{build}, serves to derive a custom worker mesh in a direct one-pass algorithm, which reduces the run time over the common procedure of calling multiple cycles of global refinement and coarsening.
+This can be useful in material simulations to create an independent forest adapted to one subsystem (say a fracture zone).
+Another use would be to create a worker forest for just the camera-visible elements within an in-situ visualization algorithm.
+These worker forests can be partitionend independently from the source forest to run their specific task while preserving overall load-balance.
+Our algorithm is sort-free and has sub-second run times throughout.
+This improves over bottom-up constructions from scratch \cite{SundarSampathBiros08}, which have their merit when such heavier functionality is required by the application, by a large margin.

 \paragraph{Remote process search}